sukram230799/central-device-lifecycle-tool/README.md

 ## Requirements + Environment Setup

 Check for python using `python --version` or `python3 --version`.
-Python3.x is required and installed in path.
+Python3.x is required and must be installed in the path.

+Git is also needed for a custom library to handle the API calls to central.
+Screenshots for the install can be found [here](./INSTALL.md)

 ### Easy Setup + Start

-Use `install.bat` to setup environment (Python in path required).
+Use `setup.bat` to setup environment (Python in path required).
 Use `start-web.bat` to start the app and configure credentials.

 ### Virtual Environment